Amagertorv: History

 Amagertorv dates back to the Middle Ages when Copenhagen was a small fishing village called Havn, the site was the main corridor between the village and the beach.
 In 1449 it is referred to as the Fishmonger's Market and in 1472 the name Amagertorv first appears.
 The name derives from the Amager farmers who came into town to sell their goods.

 In the 16th and 17th century the square became a setting of festivals and chivalrous tournaments.
-In the same time, Amagertorv continued to be the premier marketplace of the city and from 28 July 1684 all sale of fresh produce was to take place in the square.
+In the same time, Amagertorv continued to be the premier marketplace of the city, and from 28 July 1684 all sale of fresh produce was to take place in the square.
 From 1656 the city's leading inn was also located on the square.

 Few buildings on the square survived the Copenhagen Fire of 1795.
 The adjoining Højbro Plads was established after the fire.

 In 1868 the market activities were moved to Christianshavn.
 In 1894, the Stork Fountain was constructed.
 It was a present to Crown Prince Frederik (later Frederik VIII) and Crown Princess Louise in connection with their silver wedding.
 In 1962, the square was closed to traffic with the establishment of the Strøget pedestrian zone.

 Buildings

 The Church of the Holy Ghost, located at the western end of the square, is the oldest surviving church in Copenhagen.

 The Mathias Hansen House (No. 6) was built in 1616 for Mathias Hansen, from 1622 the Mayor of Copenhagen.
 Typically of the Dutch Renaissance style, the house is built in red bricks with sandstone decorations, has a Dutch gable and a copper roof.
 The copper drainpipes are decorated with dragon's heads.
 The building was restored in 1898 by Professor Hans Jørgen Holm.
 The gateway is flanked by two cannon barrels used to protect the gate from entering carts.

-No. 9 was built 1798-1800: for linen merchant J. A. Bechmann.
+No. 9 was built in 1798–1800 for linen merchant J. A. Bechmann.
 The original shop front at street level was altered in 1830 and again in 1870.
 The tobacco company W. Ø. Larsen has a small pipe museum in the building.

 The Ole Haslund House (No. 14) is an example of late-19th century Historicism.
 The current design is from 1867.
 The windows have mullions executed as small Hermes figures carrying Ionic capitals.

 Klostergården at No. 29 is a former convent.
 The building is from 1798-00 where it replaced a house designed by Caspar Frederik Harsdorff which was destroyed in the Great Fire of 1795.
 The convent was founded in 1759.

-Løve Apotek (No. 33), Copenhagen's first pharmacy, was based at the site from 1620 to 1969.
-The current building was built for the pharmacy in 1907-1908 to design by Victor Nyebøllle and Chr.
+Løveapoteket (No. 33), Copenhagen's first pharmacy, was based at the site from 1620 to 1969.
+The current building was built for the pharmacy in 1907–1908 to a design by Victor Nyebøllle and Chr.
 Brandstrup.
 It replaced a building by C. F. Harsdorff.